mitclass/sdet/README.md

 ## System Testing:
 ### System testing is conducting testing on entire software/application by Test Engineers
+## Exhaustive Testing
+### Testing each and every possible combinations that is not possible in the real world

 ### Review: Cross checking project related works